streamlit/streamlit/docs/index.md

    `streamlit run [filename]`

-3. When you're ready, click 'Deploy' from the Streamlit menu to use Streamlit sharing to share your app with the world!
+3. When you're ready, click 'Deploy' from the Streamlit menu to [share your app with the world](deploy_streamlit_app.md)!

 Now that you're set up, let's dive into more of how Streamlit works and how to build great apps.